Find 10 free teddy bear knitting pattern ideas from all in one knitted patterns, 2 pieces to multiple pieces.

 This teddy bear is knitted in one piece from head to toe using double-pointed needles.
 The only thing to seam up is between the legs.
 You must know how to knit in the round using double-pointed needles or magic loop or 2 circular needles.
 Unless you want to knit the teddy in the single colour, you also need to know how to change colour.

-I think the instruction is pretty straightfoward.
-What do you think?
-Do you agree?
+I think the instruction is pretty straightforward.

 2. Blue’s Big Hug Bear

 The big hug bear is knitted in one piece starting at the feet.
 It is knitted as a flat piece and then folded at the head and sewn into shape.

 3. Arne & Carlos’ 6369 Teddy

 This teddy is sort of knitted in one piece.

 What do I mean?
 The legs and arms are knitted separately but are then knitted into the body as the body gets knitted up.
-So, there isn’t much sewing up.
+So, there isn’t much sewing up which I like.